fengidri/evhttp/Readme.md

 * -t: set the total request.
 0 means not limit.
 Default is 1.
 * -f: set the flag
 * -H: set the http host
+* -r: set the recycle limit. when tagert the recycle limit. the url will restart. the arg of this is like 1000n, 1000k, 1000m. the last char set the type of recycle.
+     * n: when times get this
+     * b,k,m,g,t: is the total recv by net
+* -r: set the total request number.
+0 means nolimit;
+* -v: print the request and response header;